college students

 • You usually study between three and four A level subjects (check with the sixth form or college to confirm their offer)

-• You may be able to combine AS and A levels with other qualifications, such as BTECs
+• You may be able to combine A levels with other qualifications, such as BTECs

 • As well as studying subjects you know in more detail, you can start new subjects such as economics, media studies or sociology